symfony/symfony-docs/reference/constraints/File.rst

 **type**: ``boolean`` **default**: ``null``

-When true, the sizes will be displayed in messages with binary suffixes (KiB, MiB).
-When false, the sizes will be displayed with SI suffixes (kB, MB).
-When null, then the binaryFormat will be guessed from the suffix defined in the maxSize option.
+When ``true``, the sizes will be displayed in messages with binary suffixes (KiB, MiB).
+When ``false``, the sizes will be displayed with SI suffixes (kB, MB).
+When ``null``, then the binaryFormat will be guessed from the suffix defined in the maxSize option.

 For more information about the difference between binary and SI suffixes, see `Wikipedia: Binary prefix`_.

 maxSize
 ~~~~~~~